skulpt/skulpt/simpledata.rst

         cannot use keywords like ``if``, ``def``, and ``while`` as variable names.

+    modulus operator
+		Also called remainder operator or integer remainder operator.
+Gives the remainder after performing integer division.

+    object
+		Also known as a data object (or data value).
+The fundamental things that programs are designed to manipulate (or that programmers ask to do things for them).

     operand
         One of the values on which an operator operates.